-- If you’re having a first date with an app person, first of all, slow clap for you.
+- If you’re having a first date with an app person on Vday, first of all, slow clap for you.
 You are braver than I. But I digress.
 My advice for something like this would be relatively casual, with good drinks/bar vibes and solid menu.
 My theory being, if the date is a COMPLETE disaster, you can look back fondly on your food memories.
 You’ll notice I have also picked a bunch of places in the Flatiron area.
-A lot of times when I’m in this area and try to find a bar after I get frustrated, give up, and go home.
+A lot of times when I’m in this area and try to find a bar, I get frustrated, give up, and go home.
 So this is a safe bet for anyone who needs to escape right after the meeting is over.
 Very little chances they’ll say “oh I know this great bar right over here”.
 NO YOU DON’T. BYE.

 The Meat Eater: The Beatrice Inn, St Anselm